cstarrett/cstarrett.github.io/_posts/2022-05-02-willpower-and-willingness.md

 That's a big reason for why we procrastinate: we're not being honest with ourselves about what we truly want.

 It's not the strength of our will, or willpower, that we need.
-It's the openness of our will — our willingness to see, feel, and act on what we truly want — that carrys us through.
+It's the openness of our will — our willingness to see, feel, and act on what we truly want — that carries us through.